klown/personal-data-server/doc/AuthServer.md

 # Authorization Server:

 The authorization server adds access control to the cloud-based flow manger to secure access to user preferences.
 We are implementing the authorization server using the [OAuth 2.0 Authorization Framework](http://oauth.net/2/).
-See [GPII OAuth 2 Guide](https://wiki.gpii.net/w/GPII_OAuth_2_Guide) for the implementation of GPII supported OAuth 2.0 grant types.
+See [OAuth 2 Guide](OAuth2Guide.md) for the implementation of GPII supported OAuth 2.0 grant types.

 ## Supported GPII Clients